Trip Server 2

 Minimal packages required to build from the source distribution tarball, for Fedora version 40.

-The application also requires the nlohmann/json package, which is not included in the Fedora distribution.
+The application requires the nlohmann/json package, which is not included in the Fedora distribution.
 Follow the instructions in the 'nlohmann/json' section below to install it.
 Tested on Fedora with nlohmann/json version 3.11.3.

 • gcc